LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 This is derived from my [blog post](http://blogs.perl.org/users/laurent_r/2019/07/-perl-weekly-challenge-16-pythagoras-pie.html) made in answer to the [Week 22 of the Perl Weekly Challenge](https://perlweeklychallenge.org/blog/perl-weekly-challenge-016/) organized by  <a href="http://blogs.perl.org/users/mohammad_s_anwar/">Mohammad S. Anwar</a> as well as answers made by others to the same challenge.

 *At a party a pie is to be shared by 100 guests.
 The first guest gets 1% of the pie, the second guest gets 2% of the remaining pie, the third gets 3% of the remaining pie, the fourth gets 4% and so on.*

-* Write a script that figures out which guest gets the largest piece of pie.
+*Write a script that figures out which guest gets the largest piece of pie.
 (Challenge proposed by Jo Christian Oterhals)*

 The first guest gets 1% of the whole pie.
 The second guest gets 2% of 99%, i.e. 1.98%.
-And so no: each guest gets in turn a larger share of what is left of the pie, but, at the same time, what is left of the pie gets smaller and smaller.
+And so on: each guest gets in turn a larger share of what is left of the pie, but, at the same time, what is left of the pie gets smaller and smaller.
 So, intuitively, there must be a point where the share sizes start diminishing.
 If there was a 101st guest, she would get nothing, since the 100th guest took everything that is left (in fact a very tiny share).

 This pie has nothing to do with the famous ancient Greek mathematician.
 The name of this puzzle apparently comes the Dutch *Pythagoras* magazine in which it was first published.

 ## My solutions

-###Using a One-Liner Script to Display Each Guest's Share of the Pie
+### Using a One-Liner Script to Display Each Guest's Share of the Pie

 It is quite easy to write a Perl 6 one-liner to display the share of each guest.
 Given that the share become really minuscule after a while, I only tried to print the shares only for the first 50 guests.
 In the following one-liner script, `$p` represents each guest, `$r` the fraction of the pie that remains at any given point, and `$sh` is a constant representing the share.
 We display the guest number, what remains of the pie and the share taken by the guest: